JellyColonel/google-forms-to-discord/README.md

 # Google Forms to Discord Webhook

-*Read this in other languages: [English](README.md), [Русский](README.ru.md)
+*Read this in other languages: [English](README.md), [Русский](README.ru.md)*

 This Google Apps Script automatically forwards Google Form submissions to a Discord channel using webhooks.
-It formats the submissions into neat embeds and can mention specific roles based on form responses.
+It formats the submissions into neat embeds and can mention specific roles based on form responses, with support for customizable embed colors.

 ## Features

 - 📝 Automatically processes Google Form submissions
 - 📨 Sends formatted embeds to Discord
 - 👥 Mentions relevant roles based on department selection
+- 🎨 Supports both role-specific and common embed colors
+- 🔄 Automatic color format conversion (HEX to Discord decimal)
 - 🆔 Formats Discord IDs into proper mentions
 - ↔️ Handles long responses by splitting them into multiple fields
 - ⚠️ Includes error handling and logging